tcunningham203/express-note-taker/README.md

 The code featured in the second commit "Starter Code" was taken from the following repo per the assignment instructions: https://github.com/coding-boot-camp/miniature-eureka

 I used the mini project from Module 11 for guidance on how everything should look.
 In particular, the fsUtils.js file is ripped directly from that.
+Additionally, the "Get" and "Post" routes were also taken directly from there.
+In that situation, the contents were modified slightly to fit this project.

-I used various learning resources like Stack Overflow and W3 schools to help with random questions I had.
+I used various learning resources like Stack Overflow and W3 schools to help with random questions I had, in particular the delete fuction.